Applied Behavior Analyst – Career, Salary & State Licensure

 Applied behavior analysis (ABA) therapy can dramatically improve the lives of people living with autism, obsessive-compulsive disorder, attention deficit hyperactivity disorder, and post-traumatic stress disorder.
 This treatment, provided by applied behavior analysts, teaches independence, language skills, problem-solving, and social skills.

-The therapy’s focus is to pinpoint the actual problem behavior, what causes the problem behavior, and to apply consequences.
+The focus of the therapy is to pinpoint what the actual problem behavior is, what causes the problem behavior, and to apply consequences.
 Over time, patients learn to adjust the problem behavior to receive more desirable consequences.
 Applied behavior analysts attend years of schooling to learn the special techniques and skills that will motivate and enable patients to make the changes to better adapt to their environment.

 Most applied behavior analysts have earned at least a master’s degree in education, applied behavior analysis, or psychology.
-Licensing or certification is only required in 33 states; however, several states require certification to be able to bill insurance.
+Licensing or certification is required in 37 states, and several states require certification to bill insurance.
 The most common certification earned is the Board Certified Behavior Analyst (BCBA) certification from the Behavior Analyst Certification Board (BACB).
 There is also a Board Certified Behavior Assistant Analyst (BCaBA) option.

 Applied behavior analysts are employed at hospitals, clinics, government agencies, and nonprofits.
 They work in many settings, including clinics, patients’ homes, and schools.